meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ![Selecting SSH keys for authentication](/digitalocean/add-ssh-key.png)

-Select the existing keys you want to add to your Droplet.
-If you don't have any existing keys, [follow DigitalOcean's instructions on how to create one](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/).
+Select the SSH keys you want to add to your Droplet.
+If you don't have a key, [follow DigitalOcean's instructions on how to create one](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/).

 ### 6. Choose your Droplet name and tags